felixm3/coursework-workshops-bootcamps-lectures-etc/stat-learning-machine-learning-R/01-kNN-and-Crossvalidation.md

 Populate the distance matrices

-kNN usually requires scaling before calculating distances to ensure all features are on the same footing.
+*k*NN usually requires scaling before calculating distances to ensure all features are on the same footing.
 But since this data has already been scaled (all values are between -1 and 1), this step was skipped.

 ``` r
 system.time({